 For all-out rants like these, rely on your best judgment.
 These scenarios may help you decide your course of action:

-- If what was posted is true and it’s something that’s a genuine concern, respond!
+- If what was posted is true and it’s something that’s a genuine concern, own it and commit to changing.
+Then follow through and reach back out again at a later date.

 If your strategy on how to handle a bad online review is to get it taken down, remember that reviews are more than likely going to stay online.
 While you can try disputing a review, this rarely works.
 You need to have significant evidence that the reviewer is 100 percent in the wrong for review removal to occur.